abethcrane/fibonacci-sequins/_posts/2015-09-18-vivienne-jaehn-kreibaum.md

 Sheer fabric is intriguing, and I use that feature of the piece to take the outfit from work to date night.
 Floral is not to be underestimated, because it really changes the mood of an outfit and makes me feel like I fit into the natural environment.

 The earrings that I like to match with this outfit remind me of a solar system, or a beautiful illustration of centripetal force.
-But I digress… it is amazing what you can find when digging through your mother’s or grandmother’s collection of jewelry!
+But I digress... it is amazing what you can find when digging through your mother’s or grandmother’s collection of jewelry!

 ### How did your style evolve to what it is now?